-Based on an exercise from the absolutely essential 700 Classroom Activities this fun activity lets learners get creative while practising food vocabulary and presentation skills.
+This recipe game is based on a suggestion from the absolutely essential teacher’s resource book 700 Classroom Activities.
+This fun activity lets learners get creative while practising food vocabulary and presentation skills.

 What to do

-Put students into pairs or threes and tell them that they are going to write a shopping list, then write on the board or dictate the following list (or give each group a copy of this shopping list PDF / DocX).
+Put students into pairs or threes and tell them that they are going to write a shopping list, then write on the board or dictate the following list (or give each group a copy of this shopping list).

 - a green vegetable